An adverb is a word used to modify a verb, an adjective, a participle, or another adverb.

 4. Adverbs can modify other adverbs.

-too carelessly.
+He writes too carelessly.

 In this sentence “carelessly” is an adverb modifying “writes”.
 “Too” tells how carelessly the letter was written, adding more information to the adverb.